Skip to main content

 I’m not a regular runner.
 I ran the London Marathon 15 years ago, and honestly, I never imagined I’d do another.
 But this felt different.
 This felt important.

 My dad was a sprinter when he was younger, he even made the local paper, so maybe there’s something genetic in this.
-However, for me, this marathon isn’t about times or proving anything.
-This time, I want to enjoy it.
+However, for me, this marathon wasn't about times or proving anything.

 Joe's dad, Roger posing as a sprinter when he was young